District Six: Area

-The District Six area is situated in the city bowl of Cape Town.
+The District Six area is situated in the City Bowl of Cape Town.
 It is made up of Walmer Estate, Zonnebloem, and Lower Vrede (the former Roeland Street Scheme).
 Some parts of Walmer Estate, like Rochester Street, were completely destroyed, while some parts like Cauvin Road were preserved, but the houses were demolished.
 In other parts of Walmer Estate, like Worcester Road and Chester Road, people were evicted, but only a few houses were destroyed.
 Most of Zonnebloem was destroyed except for a few schools, churches and mosques.
 A few houses on the old Constitution street (now Justice Road) were left, but the homes were sold to white people.
 This was the case with Bloemhof flats (renamed Skyways).
 Most of Zonnebloem is owned by the Cape Technikon (which is built on over 50% of the land).

 Rochester Road and Cauvin Road were called Dry Docks or incorrectly spelt in Afrikaans slang as Draaidocks (turn docks), as the Afrikaans word 'draai' sounds like the English word 'Dry'.
 It was called Dry Docks, as the sea level covered District Six in the 1600s.
 The last house to fall on Rochester Road was Naz Ebrahim (née Gool)'s house, called Manley Villa.
-Naz was an educator and activist just like her ancestor Cissy Gool.
+Naz was an educator and activist just like her ancestor Cissie Gool.